ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                      April 2021

-   In relaxed mode, the Organizational Domains of both the [RFC6376]- authenticated signing domain (taken from the value of the "d=" tag in the signature) and that of the visible From: header domain must be equal if the identifiers are to be considered aligned.
-In strict mode, only an exact match between both of the Fully Qualified Domain Names (FQDNs) is considered to produce Identifier Alignment.

    To illustrate, in relaxed mode, if a validated DKIM signature successfully verifies with a "d=" domain of "example.com", and the